 Genetic Counseling with Knowledge, Integrity, and Compassion

-Our interaction depends upon your concerns around a specific diagnosis.
+Our interaction depends upon your concerns around a genetic/hereditary condition.

 A first step is usually a telephone conversation.
 During this conversation, you, or your healthcare provider, identify your concerns.

-During our appointment, we briefly discuss general genetics; the hereditary contributions to the health condition that concerns you; the risk of the condition for you or your children; the options for managing this risk; the availability of genetic testing; your assessment of the magnitude of the risk; and information/resources or support services available to you.
-After the genetic counseling appointment you will receive a review letter of the appointment.
+During our appointment, we briefly discuss general genetics; the hereditary contributions to the health condition that concerns you; the risk of the condition for you or your children; the options for managing this risk; your assessment of the magnitude of the risk; the availability of genetic testing; and information/resources or support services available to you.
+After the genetic counseling appointment you and your provider will receive a review letter of the appointment.